 Trade Secret Law

 The United States Supreme Court has ruled that state trade secret laws may not rule out “discovery by fair and honest means,” such as reverse engineering.
 Kewanee Oil Co. v.
 Bicron Corp., 416 U.S. 470, 476 (1971).
-The Supreme Court also proved the legitimacy of reverse engineering in Bonito Boats, Inc. v.
-Thunder Craft Boats, Inc., where it clasped that the “public at large remained free to discover and exploit the trade secret through reverse engineering of products in the public domain or by independent creation.”
+The Supreme Court also upheld the legitimacy of reverse engineering in Bonito Boats, Inc. v.
+Thunder Craft Boats, Inc., where it declared that the “public at large remained free to discover and exploit the trade secret through reverse engineering of products in the public domain or by independent creation.”
 489 U.S. 141, 155 (1989).
-In California, reverse engineering does not prove to be a wrongful act in the eyes of law, and similarly in Texas, unless reverse engineering is not prohibited, it is considered as a “fair and legal means” to obtain information.
-Reverse engineering that violates an NDA or other contractual obligation not to reverse engineer or disclose may be embezzlement.
-Breaking a promise made in a negotiated NDA is more likely to result in a trade secret claim than violating a term in a mass-market EULA.
-If you are subject to any contractual restrictions, whether a EULA or NDA, or if the code you are researching is generally distributed pursuant to such agreements, you should talk to a lawyer before beginning your research activities.
+In California, reverse engineering is not a wrongful act in the eyes of the law, and similarly, in Texas, unless reverse engineering is not prohibited, it is considered a “fair and legal means” to obtain information.
+Reverse engineering that violates a non-disclosure agreement (NDA) or other contractual obligation not to reverse engineer or disclose may be embezzlement.
+Breaking a promise made in a negotiated NDA is more likely to result in a trade secret claim than violating a term in a mass-market End User License Agreement (EULA).
+If you are subject to any contractual restrictions, whether a EULA or NDA or if the code you are researching is generally distributed pursuant to such agreements, you should talk to a lawyer before beginning your research activities.

 The DMCA was passed in 1998 as an anti-piracy motion effectively making it illegal to circumvent copy protection designed to prevent pirates from duplicating digital copyrighted works and selling them.
 It also makes it illegal to manufacture or distribute tools or techniques for circumventing copy controls.
 But in reality, the controversial law's effects have been much broader by allowing game developers, music and film companies, and others to keep tight control on how consumers use their copyrighted works, preventing them in some cases from making copies of their purchased products for their own use.